Bitcoin Latinum Price Hits $0.41 on Exchanges (LTNM)

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.

-Bitcoin Latinum’s genesis date was September 15th, 2020.
+Bitcoin Latinum was first traded on September 15th, 2020.
 Bitcoin Latinum’s total supply is 20,958,883 tokens.
+Bitcoin Latinum’s official Twitter account is @bitcoinlatinum and its Facebook page is accessible here.
 The official message board for Bitcoin Latinum is medium.com/bitcoinlatinum.
 The official website for Bitcoin Latinum is www.bitcoinlatinum.com.
-Bitcoin Latinum’s official Twitter account is @bitcoinlatinum and its Facebook page is accessible here.

 [Telegram](https://t.me/BitcoinLatinumForum)[Discord](https://discord.com/invite/f97XhWRv2S)”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcoin Latinum directly using U.S. dollars.
-Investors seeking to trade Bitcoin Latinum should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitcoin Latinum using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Bitcoin Latinum directly using U.S. dollars.
+Investors seeking to trade Bitcoin Latinum should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitcoin Latinum using one of the exchanges listed above.

 Receive News & Updates for Bitcoin Latinum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcoin Latinum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.